René Eckardt

-René Eckardt (born 22 February 1990) is a German professional football midfielder who plays for ZFC Meuselwitz.
+René Eckardt (born 22 February 1990) is a professional German football midfielder who plays for ZFC Meuselwitz.

 Career

 Born in Jena, Thuringia, Eckardt began his career SV Lobeda 77 before 1998 moving to the youth from FC Carl Zeiss Jena in October 2008 was promoted to the first team.
 He played 7 games before he scored his first goal on 22 November 2008 against Stuttgarter Kickers.

 International career

 On 27 August 2009, Eckardt earned his first call up for Germany U-20 national team for a friendly game against Austria U-20.